Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: Introduction

 The LBM originates from the lattice gas automata (LGA), a cellular automaton that can simulate fluid flows.
 A quantum computer can be viewed as a quantum cellular automaton (QCA), where each cell is a quantum system with a state depending on neighboring cells.
 Quantum LGA is a subclass of QCA that represents particles interacting under physical constraints and evolving on a lattice.
 The main drawback of the LGA is statistical noise, though this vanishes when crafted for mesoscopic scales. \citet{yepezQuantumLatticegasModel2001} introduced the first quantum LGA (QLGA) algorithm for simulating fluid flow at the mesoscopic scale using a discretized Boltzmann transport equation.

 The original algorithm was designed for a specialized Type-II quantum computer, proposed in the early 2000s~\citep{yepez2001type}.
 Such computers consisted of several small quantum computers connected by classical communication channels, allowing qubit shifts during the algorithm's streaming step~\citep{yepez2001type}.
-However, type II architectures are outdated, and we present an algorithm more suitable for modern architectures here that avoids some of the operations assumed to be efficient on older hardware.

-The algorithm also requires estimating the distribution functions needed to re-prepare the quantum states at each time step.
-Re-preparation entails measuring each qubit at the end of each time step, a process that substantially increases computational time on current superconducting quantum computers.
+Type~II architectures no longer exist.
+Instead, we present an algorithm more suitable for current architectures that avoids some assumed-efficient operations on previous Type~II devices.
+For example, many QLGA/LBM algorithms require estimating the distribution functions needed to re-prepare the quantum states at each time step.
+This process can be prohibitively expensive on current, and likely future, quantum devices.

 Herein, we present an approach that overcomes the limitations of previous lattice-based quantum algorithms shown by Yepez~\citep{yepez2001type, yepez2002quantum}.
-This improves the efficiency and scalability of previous QLGA techniques.
-Reading and re-prepare a quantum state is also exponentially expensive and is not scalable.
-This work seeks to mitigate these expense and scalability issues.
-The algorithm uses a quantum implementation of the streaming step, approximates the qubit relative phases, and subtracts them at the end of each time step, avoiding repeated encoding operations and delaying the need for measurement to the end of the computation.
+We focus on improving the efficiency and scalability of previous QLGA techniques.
+The cost of general quantum state preparation scales exponentially with respect to the qubit count~\citep{nielsenQuantumComputationQuantum2010}.
+This expensive step, assumed in previous quantum lattice-based methods using amplitude encoding, presents scaling issues for utility-scale simulations.
+Our work seeks to mitigate these expense and scalability issues.
+The proposed algorithm uses a quantum implementation of the streaming step, approximates the qubit relative phases, and subtracts them at the end of each time step, avoiding repeated encoding operations and delaying the need for measurement to the end of the computation.

-We note that we do not interrogate the practicality of the presented algorithmic strategies on actual quantum devices, but rather on simulators.
-This is because the algorithm presented is not appropriate for solving practical fluid dynamics problems on quantum devices, for which, at present, there is perhaps no known algorithm.
+We do not interrogate the practicality of the presented algorithmic strategies on actual quantum devices but rather on simulators.
+The algorithm presented herein is not appropriate for solving practical fluid dynamics problems, in full, on current quantum devices, for which there is perhaps no known algorithm at the time of writing.
 Instead, simulators help achieve validation and facilitate analysis.
 Specifically, we implement our algorithm in Qiskit~\cite{aleksandrowicz2019qiskit} and XACC for the diffusion and Burgers' equations.